YiningJenny/A.C.E_Docs/Journal.md

 }
 ```

-I realize that the optimized code from [26th May](#26May) does not work for now.
+I realize that the optimized code from [26th May](#26May) doesn't work for now.
 I need to do some further optimization to let Unity know which sensor each output value comes from Arduino.
 I'll try it tomorrow after Zhou finish soldering.

-# Week 8
-- Finish sodering, link arduino and unity together, test and optimize code.
 ## 31th May
 - I get background music from Xiao, I apply it to unity.
 - We try to control unity by arduino, but the conductive wire that we use is very inefficient in conducting electricity.
 We might need to change another sensor later.
 Test video: https://www.youtube.com/shorts/A8Jz8CVUf9Y
-## 2nd-3rd Jun
+## 2nd-3rd Jun  test final_final_final version arduino with unity, reconstruct code structure and final prototype test
 - We invite friends from class to play our game, and then I found a bug.
 The "try again" and "great" animation effects appears together, it is not what I expect. (details show as below)
 - Test link: https://youtu.be/HIJAXM3FciU
 - I send the bug to slack technical channel, and get answer from Tom.
 Firstly, it might because that the collection of if statements is so complicate that it is hard for Unity to read and it’s bound to cause bugs.
 Secondly, I was using ```if(){}``` instead of ```else if(){}```, which means it can run after the first one, and they have a similar structure.
 That's the most probably reason why the two effects appear together.